rubensworks/article-ldtraversal-security-short/content/introduction.md

 {:#introduction}

-Semantic Web technologies enable Knowledge Graphs to be exposed on the Web, which is typically done using [SPARQL endpoints](cite:cites spec:sparqlprot).
+Semantic Web technologies enable Knowledge Graphs to be exposed on the Web, which is often done using [SPARQL endpoints](cite:cites spec:sparqlprot).
 Such endpoints act as *centralized* repositories for Knowledge Graphs, which can lead to scalability issues, or even privacy and legal issues when they capture personal data.
 Initiatives such as [Solid](cite:cites solid) propose a radical *decentralization* of Knowledge Graphs across *personal data vaults*.